kristoftajti/anchor_free_docs/docs/data/FCOS_code.md

 ### FCOSHead

 The head is instansiated in the FCOSModule, with in_channels param, which is a hyper-parameter.
-We do have two "towers", one for classification and one for regression, both with $N$ number of $inchannel \times inchannel$  convolutions.
+We have two "towers", one for classification and one for regression, both with $N$ number of $inchannel \times inchannel$  convolutions.

 ````python
 cls_tower = []